Trump Campaign Manager Announces ‘Bigger, Better, And Badder’ Presidential Race In 2020

 “I always explain it like this: He is the captain of the ship.
 He is the engineer of the Trump train.
 He is the campaign manager, the communications manager, the finance director, the coalition’s director, all things.
 My job is to be the Trump conductor.”

 While Trump has delivered on some of his campaign promises, his approval rating remains low.
-According a recent Reuters/Ipsos poll, only 37 percent of Americans approve of Donald Trump’s performance in the office.
+According to a recent Reuters/Ipsos poll, only 37 percent of Americans approve of Donald Trump’s performance in the office.

 Trump campaign manager Brad Parscale says the campaign believes New Mexico, New Hampshire, Nevada and Colorado could be flipped to Trump in 2020 https://t.co/H9n7JKbYS7 pic.twitter.com/uc4T7Pc6j0